 With the California missions project underway, Father Junipero Serra set his sights upon the Olive vicinity for his fourth mission, as it was situated on higher ground along the Santa Ana River.
 In his initial encounters with the nomadic Gabrielino Serra felt he was among friends, and began executing his plans in 1771, when encounters suddenly turned hostile.
 Mission San Gabriel Arcángel was founded many miles northwest instead—relocating in 1774 to its present site in the San Gabriel Valley.
 Orange County would not have a mission until November 1, 1776, when the seventh in the chain was founded at San Juan Capistrano, the County's oldest city.7

-More than 25 years later, the Gabrielino no longer occupied the region, and José Antonio Yorba—a retired Spanish sergeant who is believed to have arrived in California with reinforcements in 177170—came to the Olive area with his father-in-law, retired career soldier Lieutenant Juan Pablo Grijalva of Sonora, Nueva España (New Spain), a part of Mexico today.
+More than 25 years later, the Gabrielino no longer occupied the region, and José Antonio Yorba, a retired Spanish sergeant, came to the Olive area with his father-in-law, retired career soldier Lieutenant Juan Pablo Grijalva of Sonora, Nueva España (New Spain), a part of Mexico today.
 Grijalva filed a petition on December 8, 1801 with Lieutenant Manuel Rodriguez, comandante at San Diego, requesting a large tract of land that included the Olive area (see the Grijalva Map).
 Though he was denied a title to land, Grijalva was granted cattle grazing rights9 in the areas of Olive, Orange, Villa Park, Tustin, Santa Ana, and Costa Mesa.8 Together with Yorba, the two men and their families constructed adobe houses and established Rancho Santiago de Santa Ana.
 The Olive area and surrounding region soon became known as "Santa Ana of the Yorbas."

 Grijalva enjoyed a brief retirement at Rancho Santiago de Santa Ana before passing away in June 1806.9 Following his death, Governor José Joaquín de Arrillaga11 granted 62,512 acres of Rancho Santiago de Santa Ana on July 1, 1810 to Yorba and his nephew Juan Pablo Peralta—grandson and namesake of the late Grijalva—after Yorba's son Tomás9 obtained permission for this land from Maria Dolores Valencia, Grijalva's widow.8 This would be the only Spanish land grant in Orange County.9 Circa 1812, Yorba founded the settlement of Santa Ana Viejo (Old Santa Ana) below the bend in the Santa Ana River.2